artchik/TNSNamesSync/README.md

 # TNSNamesSync

-TNSNameSync is a console application written in Java that allows you update **tnsnames.ora** and **sqlnet.ora** across multiple Oracle homes on a Windows computer.
+TNSNameSync is a console application written in Java that allows you to update **tnsnames.ora** and **sqlnet.ora** across multiple Oracle homes on a Windows computer.

-  - Automatically finds all relevant Oracle Homes on the PC
+  - Automatically finds all relevant Oracle Homes on the Windows PC
   - Backs up existing **tnsnames.ora** and **sqlnet.ora**
   - Updates all of the **tnsnames.ora** and **sqlnet.ora** under all of the Oracle Homes